ntn-x2/SwiftyMySQL/README.md

 }
 ```
 *If an error is generated during any of the queries in the transaction,
-the **ROLLBACK** query is automatically executed before rethrowing the error for further handling.*
+the **ROLLBACK** query is automatically executed before re-throwing the error for further handling.*

 ## Installation